 Welcome to the North Carolina Museum of History!

-Visitors from around the world travel to the North Carolina Museum of History to discover fascinating secrets and hidden gems from our state's past.
+Visitors from around the world travel to the North Carolina Museum of History, a Smithsonian affiliate, to discover fascinating secrets and hidden gems from our state's past.
 Located at 5 East Edenton Street in the heart of downtown Raleigh, across from the Capitol, the state history museum welcomes more than 465,000 visitors a year, including 83,000+ school groups.
 You can contact the Museum at (919) 814-7000.
 The fax number is (919) 733-8655.

 The North Carolina Museum of History is now open to the public with some new procedures in place to help ensure the safety of staff and visitors.
 Daily, health and safety guidelines are being followed and monitored.